Nissan Leopard: Third generation (Y32; 1992–1996)

 The third generation (internally the Y32 Leopard) was designed by Jerry Hirshberg, president of Nissan Design International (NDI) and marketed as the Leopard J Ferie, beginning in June 1992 — as a four-door, five-passenger rear-drive sedan.
 Production began on April 7, 1992 as a 1993 model, and production ended on June 18, 1997.
-This was the first and only Leopard to be sold in North America, when it was introduced as an Infiniti.
+This was the second and last generation of Leopard to be sold in North America, where it was sold as the Infiniti J30.

 The Leopard abandoned the coupe, and changed platforms from the Skyline and Laurel to the longer Cedric and Gloria.
 The sedan was the only body style offered, and was exclusive to Nissan Store.
 Its appearance at introduction was distinctive, and the small interior resulted from its rounded styling uncharacteristic of the crowded executive car class at the time, which is now considered an early variant of a four-door coupé.

-Marketed in North America as the Infiniti J30, all J30s/Leopard J Feries were manufactured in Tochigi, Tochigi, Japan.
+All J30s/Leopard J Feries were manufactured in Tochigi, Tochigi, Japan.
 The series used a MacPherson strut front suspension with a multi-link suspension rear suspension and Nissan's upgraded proprietary four wheel steering technology, Super HICAS.

 The nameplate J Férié derives from the French jour férié, for holiday.
 The word Ferie was (almost) shared with the Honda Civic Ferio marketed at the same time.
-Oldsmobile had used the nameplate "Holiday" in the 1950s and 1960s with a hardtop bodystyle.